 Generally, once you make a full disclosure and pay all the necessary taxes, fines, penalties, and interest, the IRS is less inclined to investigate or prosecute you.

 The IRS has limited resources.
 In other words, the IRS simply does not have the time or money to enforce tax crimes against each and every person who may have made a mistake – or worse – in prior tax years.

 No Guarantee of Immunity from Prosecution

 A voluntary disclosure will not automatically guarantee immunity from prosecution; however, a voluntary disclosure may result in prosecution not being recommended.
 This practice does not apply to taxpayers with illegal source income.

 Truthful and Timely

-A voluntary disclosure occurs when the communication is truthful, timely, complete, and when:
+A voluntary disclosure occurs when the communication is truthful, timely, and complete, and when:

-What is at Risk if You do Not Disclose?
+What is at Risk if You Do Not Disclose Under IRS Voluntary Disclosure?

 If you do not enter the IRS Voluntary Disclosure Program, and you get caught, the IRS may pursue an Eggshell Audit, Reverse Eggshell Audit, IRS Special Agent Investigation, and/or Criminal Prosecution by either the Internal Revenue Service or the Department of Justice (depending on the extent and nature of the crimes).